 These assessments will feature a considerable practical element and are composed of a series of holistic practical tasks relating to the specialism at hand.
-They will take place over a period of time, scheduled at the provider's preference within an approximate three-month assessment window.
+The assessments should be scheduled according to the occupational specialism window identified annually in the key dates schedule published by City & Guilds.
 By nature of the considerable practical elements, the tasks will generate significant ephemeral evidence and be heavily reliant on Internal Assessor observation notes and records for validation.